 Step 4: Make payments

-Obtaining an expungement or pardon is a costly process.
-And despite all of the benefits an expungement provides, the fees may be too high for ex-offenders.
+Obtaining an expungement or pardon is a costly process, and despite the benefits an expungement provides, the fees may be too high for ex-offenders.

 But there are two strategies for ex-offenders to make payments: indirectly, through employment and vocational training, or directly, through a loan.